Sukoon Houseboat, Srinagar

 The Gulmarg Gondola — Don’t Miss It

-Snow-covered Gulmarg meadows with Himalayan peaks in the background
+Snow-covered Gulmarg meadows and bowl with Himalayan peaks in the background — Asia's highest ski resort with Apharwat Peak visible in the distance

 The Gulmarg bowl — one of Asia’s highest ski resorts